klg56880/datafun-03-analyticsP3/README.md

 Typed .venv/ into line 1

+## Create docstring for .py project file
+Created a docstring on line 1 of the file titled karitaylor_analytics.py with a brief explanation of the project

 ## Git add and commit
 Periodically add, commit, and push files from my machine to the associated online repo using the following commands:
 ```shell